On Exploiting Hitting Sets for Model Reconciliation: Computing Explanations

 Algorithm \ref{alg:bmdlr} summarizes the main steps of this new approach.
 At the beginning of the algorithm, $\R$ is empty (line~\ref{alg:bmdlr:rec}).
 Lines~\ref{alg:bmdlr:kbh} and~\ref{alg:bmdlr:kbs} are used to specify which clauses of $KB_a$ will be treated as hard and soft, respectively.
 We then check if $KB_h \land KB_a$ is inconsistent (line~\ref{alg:bmdlr:sat-check-1}).
-This is important in order to avoid the possibility of finding supports $\epsilon$ that explains why $KB_h \land KB_a$ is inconsistent instead of the target support.
+This is important in order to avoid the possibility of finding subsets $\epsilon$ that explains why $KB_h \land KB_a$ is inconsistent instead of the target support.
 In case $KB_h \land KB_a$ is inconsistent, we preprocess $KB_h$ by removing from $KB_h \setminus KB_a$ a minimal set of clauses causing the conflict (i.e., an MCS) (lines~\ref{alg:bmdlr:preprocessing-1}-\ref{alg:bmdlr:preprocessing-2}).
 The reconciliation procedure starts on line \ref{alg:bmdlr:loop}.
 The algorithm proceeds iteratively by computing a minimum hitting set on $\R$ and then testing for satisfiability the induced subformula $\epsilon_p$. $\epsilon_p$ is an under approximation of the final partial support.
 The test checks whether updating $KB_h$ with $\epsilon_p$ is sufficient for entailing $\varphi$.
 If the formula $KB_h \land \epsilon_p \land \lnot \varphi$ is unsatisfiable, then an MUS containing a subset of $KB_h$, $\epsilon_p$, and $\lnot \varphi$ is returned, and the set of clauses $\lnot \varphi$ is removed from it.
 The result, from Proposition \ref{prop:support-mus}, is an $\epsilon = M \land \epsilon_p$, with $M \subseteq KB_h$, such that $\epsilon \vDash \varphi$.
 Otherwise, the algorithm continues on line \ref{alg:bmdlr:mcs}, where a new MCS is computed and added to $\R$.
 The algorithm is complete in the sense that eventually a support $\epsilon$ such that $\epsilon \setminus KB_h$ is of minimum size will be returned.
 This can be easily verified by observing that every time $KB_h \land \epsilon_p \land \lnot \varphi$ is satisfiable, a new MCS is computed.
 Eventually, all the MCSes will be computed and, from Propositions~\ref{prop:duality} and~\ref{prop:support-mus}, it follows that a minimum hitting set on the collection of all MCSes corresponds to the smallest update.
 Deciding whether there exists a support of size less or equal to k is $\Sigma_{2}^{p}$-complete and extracting a smallest support is in $FP^{\Sigma_{2}^{p}}$.
 This follows directly from the complexity of deciding and computing an SMUS on which Algorithm \ref{alg:bmdlr} is based \cite{ignatiev-plm15}.
-Finally, notice that in some settings (e.g., planning), desired supports are required to be contained in $KB_a \setminus KB_h$.
-In this case, $KB_h$ is replaced with $KB_a^h$ on line~\ref{alg:bmdlr:sat-check}, $KB_h^s$ is replaced with $KB_a^h$ on line~\ref{alg:bmdlr:return}, and $KB_h^h$ is replaced with $KB_a^h$ on line \ref{alg:bmdlr:mcs}.
-Notice that, in this setting, the updated $KB_h \land \epsilon$ might be inconsistent.
-However, in our approach, this case is naturally resolved by the preprocessing step at line \ref{alg:bmdlr:preprocessing-2}.
-Table \ref{table:alg:bmdlr} shows an example trace of Algorithm \ref{alg:bmdlr}.